flexiblepower/powermatcher-documentation/CodingConventions.md

 # Coding Conventions

-The coding conventions for the Powermatcher project are defined in an xml format file.
-More on importing this xml file in the [Setting Up The IDE](../SettingUpTheIDE#importing-the-formatting-xml-file) section.
+The coding conventions for the Powermatcher project are defined in an XML format file.
+More on importing this XML file in the [Setting Up The IDE](SettingUpTheIDE.md) section.

 ### Conventions